AndySECP/scikid-learn/README.md

 ## Customized Named Entity Recognition model

-Using Spacy's ner model and fine tuned it using our own annotated example, we created our own ner model.
+Using Spacy's ner model and fine tuned it using our own annotated examples, we created our own ner model.
 We first added a couple of classes, useful for our application (detecting academic subjects and cognitive skills):<br />
 *PHY: physic* <br />
 *BIO: biology* <br />
 *VIZ: visualization* <br />